gloriabenoit/dxlog/README.md

 ## Usage (from command line)

-The most basic way to use the app is the following, which will display the last 100 jobs run on the project.
+The most basic way to use the app is the following:

 ```bash
 dxlog